The Grantham Grocer Fallacy

 perhaps because they simply do not demand or expect any better, or

-deny their own bad experience as a psychological defence.
+deny their own bad experience as a psychological defence against having wasted their money.
 The sheer

 complexity of many modern hi-tech items goes against many (or even